UPDATED October 12, 2021, Original Post: June 7, 2018 Public Intoxication

 Finally, you may be able to negotiate a deferred disposition of your public intoxication charge.
 In this situation, you are required to plea guilty or no contest to the charges and during the time period of the deferred you must complete certain terms and conditions.
 If you complete those terms and conditions, your case can be administratively closed, and you may be eligible for an expunction.
 However, the big risk here is that if you do not complete the terms and conditions of your deferred disposition, you could face a public intoxication probation revocation, which could result in a hefty fine and a final conviction that would remain on your permanent criminal record.
 Hiring an experienced criminal defense attorney with public intoxication experience can make all the difference in the world when seeking to have your criminal case dismissed.

 You can fight your charges with the help of a knowledgeable Texas defense attorney.
 We will study the facts of your case to come up with the best possible strategy to call the charges into question and cast doubt about your guilt.

-The Fulgham Law Firm is a team of Former Prosecutors with over 80 years of criminal law experience.
+Fulgham Hampton Criminal Defense Attorneys is a team of Former Prosecutors with over 80 years of criminal law experience.
 We have defended hundreds of people from being convicted of public intoxication charges and we would be happy to sit down with you, discuss your case, and come up with a customized defense strategy for how to ensure you are not convicted of your criminal charges and can get your arrest and case information permanently expunged from your criminal record.
 Call today for a free case review.
 We will work to protect your rights and your reputation.

 About the Author: